in-person in west asheville · virtual across NC

 common questions

-Yes — I work with teens ages 16 and up, as well as young adults and adults.
+I work with teens ages 16 and up, as well as young adults and adults.
 If you're a parent inquiring for a teen, reach out and we can talk through what that might look like, including how parent involvement is (and isn't) part of the process.

-The free 15-minute consultation is just a conversation — no paperwork, no pressure, no commitment.
+The free 15-minute consultation is just a conversation.
+No paperwork, no pressure, no commitment.
 We'll talk about what's been weighing on you, what you're hoping therapy might help with, and whether we seem like a good fit.
 You can ask me anything.
 If we're not the right match, I'm happy to point you toward someone who might be.

-I provide outpatient therapy for people stable enough for weekly or biweekly sessions — not crisis intervention or intensive support outside scheduled appointments.
+I provide outpatient therapy for people stable enough for weekly or biweekly sessions, not crisis intervention or intensive support outside scheduled appointments.

 All sessions are HIPAA-compliant and your records are confidential per NC law.
-The exceptions (risk of harm, legal requirements) are covered before we begin — no surprises.
+The exceptions (risk of harm, legal requirements) are covered before we begin.
+No surprises.

 Most people start weekly.
 Biweekly once you've built some momentum, monthly for maintenance.
 We figure out what fits your life and adjust as things shift.

-That's okay — not every therapist is right for every person.
+Not every therapist is right for every person.
 Tell me directly, try a few sessions to see, or ask for a referral.
 I'd rather you find the right fit than stay out of politeness.

 still have questions? send me a message →